The Sphinx Public Data Release: Forward Modelling High-Redshift JWST Observations with Cosmological Radiation Hydrodynamics Simulations: Methods

 \subsection{The \sphinx{}$^{20}$ Simulations}

 \sphinx{} is a suite of cosmological radiation-hydrodynamic simulations with state-of-the-art physical models and spatial/mass resolution designed to simultaneously capture a multiphase ISM on the scale of galaxies, and the reionization of the intergalactic medium (IGM) on large scales.
-The simulations have been used to discern the physics of early galaxy formation and the process of reionization, illustrating the sensitivity of the escape of LyC photons from galaxies to stellar evolution models \citep{Rosdahl2018}, the creation/amplification and role of magnetic fields \citep{Attia2021, Katz2021}, how reionization suppresses the growth of dwarf galaxies \citep{Katz2020reion} and enhances the abundance of Lyman-alpha emitters \citep{Garel2021}, the redshift-evolution of metal-line emission \citep{Katz2022-CII-OIII}, how the LyC escape from galaxies correlates with observable galaxy properties \citep{Maji2022, Katz2022-mgii, Choustikov2023}, and which galaxies predominantly power reionization \citep{Rosdahl2022, Katz2023-CII}.
+The simulations have been used to discern the physics of early galaxy formation and the process of reionization, illustrating the sensitivity of the escape of LyC photons from galaxies to stellar evolution models \citep{Rosdahl2018}, the creation/amplification and role of magnetic fields \citep{Attia2021, Katz2021}, how reionization suppresses the growth of dwarf galaxies \citep{Katz2020reion} and drives the observability of Lyman-alpha emitters at $z\gtrsim6$ \citep{Garel2021}, the redshift-evolution of metal-line emission \citep{Katz2022-CII-OIII}, how the LyC escape from galaxies correlates with observable galaxy properties \citep{Maji2022, Katz2022-mgii, Choustikov2023}, and which galaxies predominantly power reionization \citep{Rosdahl2022, Katz2023-CII}.

 \sphinxtw{}, which is exclusively used in this data release, is the largest volume simulation in the \sphinx{} suite, with a volume of 20$^3$ co-moving Mpc$^3$.
-It contains thousands of star-forming galaxies at $z=6$.
+It contains thousands of star-forming galaxies at each snapshot between $z=4.64$ and $z=10$.
 Here, we summarize the most relevant characteristics of the simulation, but refer to \cite{Rosdahl2022} and \cite{Rosdahl2018} for full details.